Online Course Master English 7.5 ECTS

 Once you have completed the course, you will be able to:

-• Describe the microbiome of different types of food products
+• Explain the microbiology of different types of food products, and discuss the principles of food conservation.

-• Describe the basic features of the bacterial genome and how it evolves
+• Describe the basic features of the bacterial genome and explain the molecular mechanisms underlying bacterial evolution.

 Outcome for your organization